ellie-ei/ellie-ei/README.md

 # Hi there, I'm Elham 👋

-I'm a Senior Machine Learning Engineer with more than 7 years of experience delivering ML solutions across real-time mobile and large-scale cloud systems.
+I'm a Senior Machine Learning Engineer with 7+ years of experience building and deploying ML solutions across real-time mobile applications and large-scale cloud platforms.

 # 💻 Tech Stack: